RetireJS/retire.js/docs/blogpost.md

 Grunt plugin
 -------------
-Scans the given grunt enabled project for JavaScript files with known vulnerabilites, and breaks if it finds any.
+Scans the given grunt enabled project for JavaScript files with known vulnerabilities, and breaks if it finds any.
 See examples on the [repo page](https://github.com/bekk/grunt-retire).

 The source
 ----------------